JPelamatti/OT_HSIC_Implementation/README.md

 Files :
   - `HSICEstimators.py` : contains the classes associated to the HSIC estimators
   - `HSICSAWeightFunctions.py` : contains the weight function class
+  - `HSICStat.py` : contains the statistics class, providing the different estimators expressions
+  - `UseCase_GSA.py` : contains a simple example of Global sensitivity analysis on the Ishigami function
-  - `UseCase.py` : contains few examples of how the proposed HSIC indices implementation is supposed to be used
+  - `Validation1.py` : contains several working examples of sensitivity analysis on the Ishigami function
-  - `test_v2.py` : contains a working example allowing to perform different types of sensitivity analysis on a data sample
+  - `Validation2.py` : contains several working examples of sensitivity analysis on the minX1X2 function
   - `Validation.R` : contains an R code allowing to validate the results obtained with test_v2.py
   - `sample.csv` : contains the data used to validate the code.